AlexVCS/Timestamp-Microservice/README.md

 ### Setup

 Git, Node.js and NPM are required to run this project.
 Install Git by [following this](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-If you don't have Node and NPM installed please follow [these instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) first.
+If you don't have Node and NPM installed please follow [these instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 1. Click the green code button: